Grant Anticevich

-Grant Anticevich (born 14 April 1998) is an Australian professional basketball player for the Saskatchewan Rattlers of the Canadian Elite Basketball League (CEBL).
+Grant Ryan Anticevich (born 14 April 1998) is an Australian-Croatian professional basketball player for Okapi Aalst of the BNXT League.
 He played five years of college basketball for the California Golden Bears before debuting in the National Basketball League (NBL) for the South East Melbourne Phoenix in 2022.
 He holds a Croatian passport.

 Early life and career

-Anticevich was born in Sydney, New South Wales.
+Anticevich was born in Sydney, New South Wales, in the suburb of Greenacre.
 He attended Newington College in Sydney, where he was captain of the basketball team.
 He played for New South Wales state teams and won silver medals at both under 18 level and under 20 level.
 He was also a member of the 2016 Australian U20 Emus squad.

 In 2017, Anticevich played for the Bankstown Bruins in the Waratah League, averaging 6.6 points, 7.4 rebounds and 1.0 assists in 11 games.